Ad4GameTech/admob-adapter/README.md

 Class Name : You can use the following parameters depending on the ad unit format of the mediation group.

-Interstitial / Rewarded / Banner : com.ad4game.admobadapter.AdmobCustomEventManager
+Interstitial / Rewarded / Banner / Native : com.ad4game.admobadapter.AdmobCustomEventManager

 Parameter : Ad4Game Unit ID